 She has participated in numerous thematic and group exhibitions, including Memorial Room, BELEF, Belgrade, 1997 (curated by Nikola Šuica); Third Yugoslav Biennial of Young Artists, Vršac, 1998 (art director Lidija Merenik); 39th October Salon, Museum of the 25th of May, Belgrade, 1998 (selected by Anđelka Bojović); 42nd October Salon, Sekulić Legacy, Belgrade, 2001 (selected by Marija Dragojlović); Collections and Accumulations, Yugoslav Biennial of Young Artists, Student Cultural Centre, 2004 (curator Vladimir Tupanjac); Off Beat, Student Cultural Centre, Belgrade, 2007 (curator Maja Ćirić); Art, Architecture, Design, Gallery of Contemporary Art, Pančevo, 2008; and Arcadia Unbound, Funkhaus, Berlin, 2015.
 Her works are included in the collections of the Belgrade City Museum and the Telenor Art Collection.

-In recent years Kličković has developed an expanded practice as a creative collaborator with British artist Phil Collins (This Unfortunate Thing Between Us, 2011; my heart’s in my hand…, 2013; Tomorrow Is Always Too Long, 2014; Crab Day, 2016), costume and set designer (Konferenz der Tiere, dir.
-Roscha A. Säidow, Schauspiel Leipzig, 2017), and freelance photographer.
+In recent years Kličković has developed an expanded practice as a creative collaborator with British artist Phil Collins (This Unfortunate Thing Between Us, 2011; my heart’s in my hand…, 2013; Tomorrow Is Always Too Long, 2014; Crab Day, 2016), costume designer (Danke Deutschland – Cảm ơn nước Đức, dir.
+Sanja Mitrović, Schaubühne Berlin, 2019), and photographer.

-Her photographs are cover images for Crab Day (2016) and Rock Pool (2017), two most recent releases by Welsh pop star Cate Le Bon.
+Her photographs are cover images for Crab Day (2016), Rock Pool (2017) and Reward (2019), three latest releases by Welsh pop star Cate Le Bon.